emberjs/rfcs/text/0000-network-service.md

 service.

 It is unclear how this would work with addons, however.
-For example, imagine you have an `ajax` service in your app.
-You upgrade Ember to a new version that contains the built-in `ajax` service.
+For example, imagine you have an `network` service in your app.
+You upgrade Ember to a new version that contains the built-in `network` service.
 You receive a warning about the conflict but choose to temporarily ignore it.
-Then, you install an addon that requires the built-in `ajax`.
-If it receives the user-defined `ajax` service, the app will fail in surprising and likely hard-to-diagnose ways.
+Then, you install an addon that requires the built-in `network`.
+If it receives the user-defined `network` service, the app will fail in surprising and likely hard-to-diagnose ways.